Trouble (Shampoo song)

-"Trouble" is a song by British female pop music duo Shampoo, released in July 1994 by Food Records as the first single from their debut album, We Are Shampoo (1994).
+"Trouble" is a song by British female pop music duo Shampoo, released in July 1994, by Food Records, as the first single from their debut album, We Are Shampoo (1994).
 The song was written by the duo's Carolyn "Carrie" Askew and Jacqueline "Jacqui" Blake with producer Conall Fitzpatrick, and peaked at No. 11 on the UK Singles Chart.
-It also reached the top-20 in Australia, Belgium, Finland and the Netherlands, as well as No. 37 in Canada.
+It also reached the top-20 in Australia, Belgium, Finland, Israel and the Netherlands, as well as No. 37 in Canada.

 "Trouble" received critical acclaim by music critics and was named Single of the Week by Melody Maker and NME.
 Attempting to break into the US market, the song was released as a promotional single for the 1995 film Mighty Morphin Power Rangers: The Movie, in anticipation of the release of the US version of We Are Shampoo.
 A new music video was filmed featuring clips from the Power Rangers film.
 NME magazine ranked "Trouble" at No. 23 on their list of the 50 best songs of 1994.